KennyPeanuts/sediment_priming/lab_notebook/analysis/mass_loss_analysis.md

     * 30 Jan 2018 - KF - summarized the leaf disc mass
     * 2 Feb 2018 - KF - consolodated all of the mass loss analysis here - including AFDM, C and N
     * 20 Feb 2018 - KF - NOTE I recalculated the mass loss for C and N using the masses from the data but then realized that these were just molar masses calculated with a constant rather than from the sample masses so they provided no information beyond that of the percents.
 I reverted those calculations back to this version which has the C and N mass calculated as the propC or N multipled by the AFDM.
-    * 8 March 2019 - KF - re-analyzed the significance of the location using the difference between the top and the sediment leaves and then tested if mean == 0 with a t-test.
+    * 8 March 2019 - KF - re-analyzed the significance of AFDM loss the location using the difference between the top and the sediment leaves and then tested if mean == 0 with a t-test.
+    * 15 April - KF - re-analyzed the significance of C and N mass loss the location using the difference between the top and the sediment leaves and then tested if mean == 0 with a t-test.
+Made plots of the AFDM loss, C mass loss, and N mass loss difference.

 ### Description